craic/bing_translate_text_to_speech/README.md

 Troubleshooting:

 The demo has a lot of moving parts - add/uncomment debugging statements in the web page (console.log) and Sinatra code (STDERR.puts) to help if you run into problems.

-There ought to be a way to feed MP3 data directly to the audio play() function but it appears to require an audio file as its 'src' attribute.

 The demo is written by Robert Jones of [Craic Computing](http://craic.com) and is freely distributed under the terms of the MIT license.